vrushabhdesai/Concurrent_Traffic_Simulation/README.md

 ## Project Program Schematic

-The structure and logic of the program is expliend in the following image
+The structure and logic of the program is explained in the following image

 <img src="data/flow.jpg"/>